yuantinglee/aph_scraper/README.md

 This adds specific parliamentary roles such as Speakers and Deputy Speakers as `Post` objects, linking them to the relevant person involved.

 As there are some entries that are not added with the script, they have to be manually added.
-This can be done in the `APH_models_builder_and_politican_parser.ipynb` under "add entries manually".
+This can be done in the `APH_models_builder_and_politican_parser.ipynb` under **add entries manually**.